Quantum Field Theory: Lecture Log

 The two-point correlation function: Källén–Lehmann spectral representation; features of the spectral density function; analytic two-point function F2(p2): poles and particles; pole mass = physical particle mass.

-Plan for January 27 (Monday):
+January 27 (Monday):

 The two-point correlation function: branch cuts and the multi-particle continuum; physical and un-physical sheets of the Riemann surface; resonances.